AideenM12/Joyce-English-School-MS4/README.md

 ### Acknowledgements

 * I would firstly like to thank my ever-patient mentor, Aaron Sinnott, whose guidance, knowledge and calm advice has been integral to the creation, development and completion of this project.
+I would also like to thank him for his constant encouragement throughout this course which has been invaluable.

-* I would like to thank the entire slack community for being a source of support, knowledge and positive feedback throughout this project, in particular data-centric-dev channel lead Ed B who seemed to be constantly available to answer questions and troubleshoot solutions with students throughout the development of their third milestone projects.
+* I would like to thank the entire slack community for being a source of support, knowledge and positive feedback throughout this project.

+* I would like to thank the tutor support for their patience and guidance throughout the development of this project.
+In particular I would like to thank jo_ci, sean_ci and john_ci who went above and beyond the call of duty for me on several occassions and without whom this project may not have been possible.
+I really am immensely grateful and cannot thank each of them enough.

+* I would like to thank Ben Kavanagh for his excellent and thorough testing during the concluding weeks of this project, for providing excellent suggestions for improvement and also for his kind words of encouragement which provided a much need confidence boost in times of stress.

+* I would like to thank Christopher Udritz for providing thoughful constructive feedback and suggestions during the final stages of development and also for being an excellent sounding board during some frustrating moments of development.

+* I would like to give a massive Thank You to Harry Dhillion who has consistently provided kind and encouraging feedback for every project I've created during this course and for offering sound advice at various stages of the course which really has been invaluable.
+Harry has often helped me when I felt completely lost and his quiet and consistent help has encouraged me to pay it forward and strive to be a better developer.

 * I would like to thank Daisy McGirr for taking time out of her busy schedule to provide us with the aforementioned testing workshop and for constantly offering encouragement and help to our Springboard class throughout our Code Institute journey.

 * I would like to thank my own Springboard class cohorts for being supportive and helpful throughout the duration of the course.
 This particular channel provided a great deal of respite and also necessary feedback throughout the course which has proven invaluable for maintaining motivation.

 * Finally I would like to thank my boyfriend Shane for constantly helping to test the project throughout its development, providing insightful suggestions as to how to improve user experience.
 And also for helping to proof read this document and ensure it meets the correct standards of grammar, spelling and readability.
+I would also like to thank Shane for his constant love and support throughout this course and for never allowing me to give up, this would not have been possible without him and I will always been grateful for everything he has done to make this possible.